ethereum/go-ethereum/README.md

 #### Adding notes to a doc

 Notes in documentation pages are highlighted boxes (color depend on the current set dark/light theme).
-To add a note, wrap the note text in `<Note>` tage as follows:
+To add a note, wrap the note text in `<Note>` tag as follows:

 ```markdown
 <Note>text to include in note</Note>